 Sounds tricky, but really not.

-- 🥇🥇【Dual Display Window】Be able to display measured temperature and set temperature at the same time.
+- 🥇🥇【Dual Display Window】Displays measured temperature and set temperature at the same time.

-- 🥇🥇【Buzzer Alarm】High and low temperature alarms are available when the temperature is over or the sensor is with issue.
+- 🥇🥇【Buzzer Alarm】High and low temperature alarms are available when the temperature is over or the sensor experiences a malfunction.

 - 🥇🥇【Safety】Maximum output load: 1100W(110V).
-It is with temperature calibration and compressor delay which can protect your refrigeration.
+Customize temperature and compressor delay, protecting your refrigeration/heating equipment.

 2. Other Temperature Control Devices